sco0ter/babbler/xmpp-documentation/src/site/markdown/errors.md

 Most stanza errors are returned in response to an IQ-get or IQ-set query.

-For querying another XMPP entity, there\'s a `query` method on the `org.xmpp.XmppSession` class, which queries another entity for information and which is used by most methods.
+For querying another XMPP entity, there\'s a `query` method on the `XmppSession` class, which queries another entity for information and which is used by most methods.

 Now two things can happen: